SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

      - Note
    * - **-i**
      - Loads all software from the hidden folder **.docker**.
      - Mandatory
    * - **-k**
      - Loads all license packages from the **/license** directory.
      - Mandatory
    * - **-f**
      - Overwrites existing folders. **NOTICE:** Using ``-f`` overwrites **all files** located in mounted directories.
      - Mandatory
    * - **-c**
      - Defines the origin path for writing/reading SQream configuration files.
 The default location is ``/etc/sqream/``.
      - If you are installing the Docker version on a server that already works with SQream, do not use the default path.
    * - **-v**
      - The SQream cluster location.
 If a cluster does not exist yet, ``-v`` creates one.
 If a cluster already exists, ``-v`` mounts it.  **Comment:** Confirm functionality when a cluster already exists.
-     - Mandatory.
+     - Mandatory
    * - **-l**
      - SQream system startup logs location, including startup logs and docker logs.
 The default location is ``/var/log/sqream/``.
+     -
    * - **-d**
      - The directory containing customer data to be imported and/or copied to SQream.
+     -
    * - **-s**
      - Shows system settings.
+     -
    * - **-r**
      - Resets the system configuration.
 This value is run without any other variables.
+     - Mandatory
    * - **-h**
      - Help.
 Shows the available flags.
+     - Mandatory
    * - **-K**
-     - Runs license validation.
+     - Runs license validation
+     -

-**Comment:** See the "Using a Custom Configuration File" section.
-Are these flags used elsewhere?
+**Comment: See the "Using a Custom Configuration File" section.
+Are these flags used elsewhere?**

 Installing Your License
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~